-KPMG seeks to increase working class staff numbers
+Accountancy giant KPMG to recruit more working class staff

 By Beth Timmins